How Far Are We from Generating Missing Modalities with Foundation Models?: Evaluating the Potential Paradigms

-\subsubsection{Impact of Information Mining Granularity}
+\subsection{Impact of Information Mining Granularity}

 To assess how mining granularity influences missing modality generation, we conduct experiments on the VGGSound dataset with a 70\% missing rate.
-Starting from a baseline using default prompts and $N=5$ candidates, we incrementally enrich the miner module to extract: (1) objects only, (2) objects with spatial locations, and (3) objects with color attributes.
+Starting from a baseline that uses default prompts and $N=5$ candidates, we gradually enhance the miner module to extract: (i) objects only, (ii) objects with spatial locations, and (iii) objects with color attributes.
 Full prompt templates are provided in the appendix.

-As shown in Table~\ref{tab:granularity}, finer-grained mining consistently improves generation quality for both image and text.
-For instance, adding location information reduces FID from 118.91 to 88.62 and MER from 0.69 to 0.53.
-While color yields marginal gains over location alone, it still outperforms the baseline, highlighting the value of detailed semantic guidance.
+As shown in Table~\ref{tab:granularity}, we find that explicitly specifying the type of information to be mined can substantially improve the quality of missing modality generation.
+For example, comparing the baseline with the variant that mines object information, the FID decreases from 118.91 to 97.19, representing an 18\% improvement.
+This demonstrates that clarifying the specific information to be extracted enables the miner module to perform more effectively, which in turn improves generation quality.
+Furthermore, adding finer-grained guidance such as location or color information leads to even greater gains.
+For instance, including location details reduces the FID from 118.91 to 88.62 and the MER from 0.69 to 0.53.
+While incorporating color provides only marginal improvements over location alone, it still outperforms the baseline, highlighting the benefit of detailed semantic guidance.